virenpc/vanalytics/README.md

 - Create a UI to display the matches
 - Perhaps a notification may be weekly on whatsapp/telegram.
 Dont read emails much these days
 - Google has a TOTP library to automate the totp generation but dont feel like using it to automate totp.
 There is a reason its designed that way.
-- Make use of Virtual threads and limit the rates when doing IO calls to fetch data via Candle API from broker. https://smartapi.angelbroking.com/docs/RateLimit